 We gave this the #4 spot because of its unique, luxury materials and excellent performance.

-The Kyocera – 6″ Santoku Knife is a reliable, affordable knife for your collection.
-74 percent of customers have rated this product 5/5, commenting on the sharpness of the blade and the comfortable, ergonomic design.
+The Kyocera – 6″ Santoku Knife is a reliable, affordable knife to add to your collection.
+Seventy-four percent of customers have rated this product 5/5, commenting on the sharpness of the blade and the comfortable, ergonomic design.

 The ceramic blade means you don’t have to worry about it rusting.
 Ceramic is lighter than steel, so you won’t need as much pressure when cutting.